Transformers: Age of Extinction: Plot

-Five years later, despite the efforts after the Battle of Chicago, humans view Transformers as hostile and terminate all joint operations with them.
+In the years after the Battle of Chicago, humans view Transformers as hostile and terminate all joint operations with them including NEST.
 Though the public believes that the Autobots were granted sanctuary, they are hunted down by a rogue CIA black ops division, Cemetery Wind, led by opportunistic, rogue intelligence operative Harold Attinger, who believes that all Transformers are dangerous and must be destroyed.
 Lockdown, a Cybertronian assassin and bounty hunter working for the Creators, is tasked to find Optimus Prime.
 In exchange, he gives Attinger a Seed if his division manages to capture Optimus.
 Lockdown locates and kills Ratchet when he refuses to give up Optimus's location.

 Optimus, badly damaged in Mexico City, hides in Texas and is discovered by Cade Yeager, a financially struggling inventor and a single father.
 While his teenage daughter Tessa and business partner Lucas Flannery encourage him to turn Optimus over to the authorities, Cade instead fixes Optimus.
-Still skeptical of Optimus, Lucas alerts the authorities, and James Savoy, Attinger's field commanding operative, attacks the Yeager farm, but Optimus, and Tessa's secret boyfriend, Irish rally car driver Shane Dyson, rescue the family.
+Hoping to collect an advertised reward, Lucas alerts the authorities, and James Savoy, Attinger's field commanding operative, attacks the Yeager farm, but Optimus, and Tessa's secret boyfriend, Irish rally car driver Shane Dyson, rescue the family.
 During the pursuit, Lucas is killed by one of Lockdown's grenades.
 Optimus summons the surviving Autobots – Bumblebee, Hound, Drift, and Crosshairs.
 Using a stolen CIA drone, Cade discovers K.S.I.'s involvement with Cemetery Wind and the attacks on the Autobots.

 Infiltrating K.S.I.'s headquarters in Chicago, Cade discovers the dead Autobots and Decepticons being melted down to make Transformer drones.
 The K.S.I.
-CEO, Joshua Joyce, is in league with Attinger to revolutionize global defenses and improve human society using the Seed.
+CEO, Joshua Joyce, is in league with Attinger to revolutionize global defenses and improve human society using the Seed to make more Transformium.
 He has also used the captured Brains and Megatron's head to create prototype Transformer soldiers, Galvatron and Stinger.
 The Autobots storm the building and destroy the laboratory, but they soon leave after Joshua declares that they don't need them anymore.
 Attinger forces Joshua to deploy Galvatron and Stinger to capture the Autobots.
-During the battle, Galvatron's behavior becomes slightly erratic.
-As Galvatron battles Optimus, it gets autonomously freed from control.
+During the battle, Galvatron's behavior becomes erratic.
+As Galvatron battles Optimus, he gets autonomously freed from control.
 Suddenly, Lockdown arrives and abducts both Optimus and Tessa while Galvatron retreats.